Understanding How Wreaths Across America Works

 In 2007, spurred by thousands of requests to help with wreath donations, the family gathered those who had been involved at Arlington National Cemetery to set up a 501(c)3, Wreaths Across America, to accommodate and honor the spirit of the donations.
-After forming WAA as a 501c3, Worcester Wreath continued its tradition of donating wreaths (and remains one of the largest donors to the organization to date) and producing the sponsored wreaths at a discounted market price.
+After forming the 501c3, Worcester Wreath continued its tradition of donating wreaths (and remains a larger donor to the organization) and producing the sponsored wreaths at a discounted market price.

 The story of the formation of the nonprofit is a story that the family and the organization are proud to share regularly as part of its shared history.
 Wreaths Across America is proud of its commitment to its mission and offers full transparency with donors.

 WAA’s executive director is the wife of the president of Worcester Wreath Co.
 She is a non-voting WAA board member and along with other executives on the board and its Chairman, receives no salary for her efforts, despite full time work and a deep commitment to the mission.

 For Wreaths Across America, wreath quality is important.
 Symbolically, wreaths represent everlasting life.
 These seemingly simple evergreens are so much more than a decoration placed on a grave.
-Wreaths Across America exists because hundreds of thousands of people across the United States and abroad responded to the emotional power of these wreaths and their simple ability to honor military members and their families.
+Wreaths Across America exists because millions of people across the United States and abroad responded to the emotional power of these wreaths and their simple ability to honor military members and their families.
 To this day, the outpouring of donations from thankful Americans humbles the Worcester family and makes them proud to be a part of something they never foresaw or intended.

 Did You Know?

-- Through Wreaths Across America’s sponsorship program, it has helped other nonprofits such as Civil Air Patrol, Scouts, 4-H Clubs, local VFWs and American Legions raise funds for their own community needs.
-How it works: Wreaths Across America returns $5 of every $15 wreath sponsorship you raise to support your organization.
-Since 2007, Wreaths Across America has given back $6,722,458 to local charities through this fundraising structure.
+- Through Wreaths Across America’s Group Sponsorship program, it has helped other nonprofits such as Civil Air Patrol, Scouts, 4-H Clubs, local VFWs and American Legions raise funds for their own community needs.
+How it works: Wreaths Across America returns $5 of every $17 wreath sponsorship you raise to support your organization.
+Since 2007, Wreaths Across America has given back more than $20 million to local charities through this fundraising structure.
 To sign up as a sponsorship group, visit this page.